renovatebot/renovate/docs/usage/examples/self-hosting.md

 ## Logging

-If you're ingesting/parsing logs into another system then we recommend you set `LOG_LEVEL=debug` and `LOG_FORMAT=json` in your environment variables.
+If you are ingesting/parsing logs into another system then we recommend you set `LOG_LEVEL=debug` and `LOG_FORMAT=json` in your environment variables.
 Debug logging is usually needed for any debugging, while JSON format will mean that the output is parseable.

 ### About the log level numbers